AIE-Lafayette/Floppy-Tutorial/README.md

 ## Creating a Unity Package

-To export a package for distribution, click on `Assets` &rarr; `Export Package...`.
-Then, in the window that appears, ensure that _all_ items are selected and click `Export...`.
+To export a package for distribution, first, make sure everything has been saved.
+Click `File` &rarr; `Save` to save the scene.
+Then, click on `Assets` &rarr; `Export Package...`.
+In the window that appears, ensure that _all_ items are selected and click `Export...`.
 This will create a unitypackage file which can be sent as an attachment in an email or other message.